Chart Color Schemes

 Development

-This supply lagging demand has led to heightened buyer competition and pricing pressures.
-The average construction cost of new properties is $945,000, indicating a focus on the premium market segment with higher-end properties.
-In FY26, there have been $1.6 million in commercial approvals, suggesting a predominantly residential focus.
-Compared to Greater Adelaide, Glen Osmond has significantly less development activity, 72.0% below the regional average per person.
-This constrained new construction usually reinforces demand and pricing for existing dwellings, though building activity has accelerated in recent years.
+The average construction cost value for new homes is $945,000, indicating a focus on the premium market.
+In FY-26, $1.6 million in commercial approvals have been registered, suggesting a predominantly residential focus.
+Compared to Greater Adelaide, Glen Osmond has significantly less development activity, 69.0% below the regional average per person.
+This constrained new construction typically reinforces demand and pricing for existing dwellings, although building activity has accelerated recently.
+New building activity consists of 80.0% detached dwellings and 20.0% townhouses or apartments, maintaining Glen Osmond's traditional suburban character with a focus on family homes.

 Frequently Asked Questions - Development